NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 C:\Program Files (x86)\NuGet\Config\Microsoft.VisualStudio.Offline.config
 ```

-#### Commands
-- Get
+### Get

 Get the NuGet configuration settings that will be applied.

 #### Arguments

+- ALL

+Get all merged NuGet configuration settings from multiple NuGet configuration files that will be applied, when invoking NuGet command from the current working directory path.

 - CONFIG_KEY

 Get the effective value of the specified configuration settings of the [config section](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file#config-section).
-Please note this is the result of che

-If CONFIG_KEY is not specified, this command will get all merged NuGet configuration settings from multiple NuGet configuration files that will be applied, when invoking NuGet command from the current working directory path.

 > [!Note]
 > The CONFIG_KEY could only be one of the valid key in config section.